Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Discussion

 \section{Discussion}

-This study evaluates the effectiveness of CAA steering vectors for controlling relevant text properties during free-form abstractive summarization.
-Our findings demonstrate that steering effectively controls topical focus, sentiment, and readability, but this control inherently involves an efficacy-quality trade-off: higher steering strengths achieve greater control at the cost of significant degradation in both intrinsic and extrinsic summary quality.
+\textbf{Q1.
+How effective are steering vectors for controlling free-form summarization?} Our findings demonstrate the effectiveness of difference-of-means steering vectors for controlling relevant text properties during free-form abstractive summarization.
+Specifically, we find that steering effectively controls topical focus, sentiment, and readability, but this control inherently involves an efficacy-quality trade-off: higher steering strengths achieve greater control at the cost of significant degradation in both intrinsic and extrinsic summary quality.

-Steering for toxicity proved particularly challenging with the instruction-tuned Llama models.
-Coherent toxic output was rarely achieved without high steering strengths that severely compromised text quality, likely by pushing activations out-of-distribution and overriding safety alignments.
-This highlights a practical hurdle for steering attributes actively suppressed during model training.

-Compared to steering, prompt engineering offered weaker control but substantially better preservation of text quality.
-This makes prompting a viable alternative when quality is paramount and moderate control suffices.
-Combining steering vectors with prompting emerged as the most promising strategy, yielding the strongest control, often already with moderate steering strengths.
-This hybrid approach achieved the most favorable efficacy-quality balance, though large steering strengths still degrade text quality substantially.

-Our work extends previous research from constrained settings to the complexities of free-form generation, providing concrete evidence for the practical challenges of steering vector.
-These results underscore that practitioners must carefully calibrate steering strength and consider hybrid approaches depending on their specific application's tolerance for quality degradation versus the need for strong control.